Tracking and Navigating Your Outdoor Activity

 Rock and ice climbers, especially those with more athletic motivations as opposed to self-proclaimed "adventure climbers", are generally unaccustomed to carrying electronics with them.
 This is apt to change as the demographics of climbers change and as the availability and portability of relevant technology improves.
 First of all, because of the seriousness of the climbing setting, all climbers should at least consider some sort of emergency communication.
 In many cases a cell phone is appropriate, but in others users should consider a emergency messenger or personal locator beacon.
 Next, with fitness tracking technology becoming better and more available, many rock climbers are looking to capture their training sessions.
 On steep cliffs GPS data is notoriously unreliable, but the best GPS watches also capture and record heart rate data.
 Some climbers are now using heart rate data to track and plan their endeavors.

 Mountaineering combines many of the concerns of rock and ice climbing with those of hiking and backpacking.
 Many will want to track their speed, altitude, and distance.
 Many will need assistance with navigation.
 In steep mountaineering settings GPS altitude data is poor, and retrieving a hand-held GPS device from a pack or pocket can be problematic.
 We recommend a full-function GPS watch for navigation and tracking.
-Full-function GPS watches like the Suunto Ambit 3 Peak and Garmin Fenix also include a barometric altimeter for more accurate vertical position data.
+Full-function GPS watches like the Garmin Fenix also include a barometric altimeter for more accurate vertical position data.
 If you are a mountaineer on more of a budget, watches can also be purchased without the GPS functionality.
 We reviewed products like this in our Altimeter watch review.
 Of course, since mountaineering takes place in remote areas, we recommend at least considering some sort of satellite beacon for emergency communication.
 While it isn't always necessary, mountaineers should always consider bringing avalanche safety equipment, including an avalanche beacon as well.

 Backcountry skiing is much like mountaineering, with the additional fact that many backcountry skiers are even more fitness oriented than mountaineers.
 We know, we know, this is a gross generalization, but it does bear out to be true.
 The setting is steep, remote, and inherently off trail.
 Choose your electronic accompaniment accordingly.
 Our recommendations for backcountry skiing are basically the same as for mountaineering, with one important caveat.
 In mid-winter backcountry skiing the main threat is often snow avalanches.
 This necessitates safety training and equipment including a transceiver but also requires giving consideration to electronic interference.
 Transceivers are vulnerable to the interference of nearby electronics.
 Adding more and more devices to your body and pack adds more risk that your avalanche beacon will malfunction when you most need it.
 Pick the transceiver first, and add just the most necessary others.